Suryanshu-Nabheet/Dev.js/README.md

 # Dev.js

-Dev.js is a devjs-based end-to-end framework engineered for scalability, performance, and developer experience.
+Dev.js is a react-based end-to-end framework engineered for scalability, performance, and developer experience.

 ## Overview